n7tms/MarathonManager.py/notes.md

 - Is it possible to hide a CheckpointID in the cmbCheckpoint element?

 - need to make sure tick (and quotes?) are not used in queries.
+- add horizontal and vertical scrollbars on the courses window